 Did you know that arrows originated in South Africa?
 Yup, the oldest arrows dating back almost 70 000 years ago were found right here.
 Take that Pottery Barn 😉 Fortunately, there are some companies who are willing to work with us.
 Like the lovely people at Sizzix.
 They kindly sent us a Big Shot, a whole bunch of fun dies and made us part of their Creative Team.
 Isn’t that just awesome?
 So imagine my surprise when I found this in the package.

 A feather Bigz™ die.
 OMW, how did they guess?
-Aren’t those just perfect for arrow bookends?
+Aren’t those just perfect for cutting arrow bookends from an empty soda can?
 If you don’t have a Sizzix you can download these beautiful feather templates from the Graphics Fairy and use them instead 😉 For the shaft of the arrow, we used some thin bamboo sticks we had lying around.
 All I had to do was figure out how to make a realistic tip.

 The Art Of Knapping